-We hope that this toolkit will serve as a guide to anyone who wishes to initiate and work on a place-based approach.
+We hope that the place-based guide and toolkit will serve as a guide to anyone who wishes to initiate and work on a place-based approach.
 Place-based approaches are a team effort, and you do not need to have all the answers or be an expert facilitator, evaluator, or project manager to build a place-based movement for change in your region (although those skills can help!).

 This guide and toolkit will benefit a range of people including: community members; leaders; all levels of government; non-government organisations (NGOs); community service organisations; philanthropic organisations; and businesses.

-What is the purpose of this guide and toolkit?
+What is the purpose of the place-based guide and toolkit?

 This guide and toolkit is designed to support people working on or wanting to initiate a place-based approach.
 It provides some helpful tools and resources; shares how QCOSS has supported place-based approaches around Queensland; and offers some of our learnings from these experiences.